Teach Physics 2021

 “This internship has absolutely convinced me to do my PGCE after my degree.
 I’ve loved every minute of it and would go so far as to say it has been life-changing.”

 Are you a physics undergraduate thinking about going into teaching?
-Applications are now open for the 2020 Ogden Teach Physics programme.
-Entering its tenth year, Teach Physics provides undergraduates with a funded four- to five-week placement in school science departments, allowing students to gain an intensive experience of teaching physics and of broader school life.
+After the enforced hiatus for 2020, applications are now open for the 2021 Ogden Teach Physics programme.
+Entering its eleventh year, Teach Physics provides undergraduates with a funded four- to five-week placement in school science departments, allowing students to gain an intensive experience of teaching physics and of broader school life.

 Teach Physics interns are supported and mentored by experienced teachers; they observe and participate in school science lessons and extra-curricular activities.
-In addition, they plan and deliver their own lessons, give presentations on the varied careers possible with a physics degree, and share their experiences of university life.
+In addition, they plan and deliver their own lessons, and share their experiences of university life.
 The interns are encouraged to join in with all aspects of teaching, including the development of resources that can be used for science teaching and activities at the school once the placements are over.

 The feedback from the interns in 2019 was overwhelmingly positive; the scheme enabled them to embrace the teaching opportunity and gave them invaluable food for thought as they consider their future options.
-“I am a lot more likely to pursue a career in education,” enthuses one of this year’s interns.
+“I am a lot more likely to pursue a career in education,” enthused one of the 2019 interns.
 “I have really enjoyed this placement… Thank you all so much for this opportunity to work in a school and figure out whether teaching is for me.
 I would highly recommend it to anybody in physics who wants to get into teaching!”

 “I just wanted to say thank you for the opportunity to do the Teach Physics internship, I thoroughly enjoyed it.
 Without you and your team behind the scenes none of it would be possible.
 I think I gained a lot from the internship and hope others get involved as I did.”